-The iliotibial band rubbing against the lateral side of the knee joint during long distance run or uphill/downhill run causes its inflammation leading to the Iliotibial Band Friction Syndrome (ITBFS).
+The iliotibial band rubbing against the lateral side of the knee joint during a long-distance run or uphill/downhill run its inflammation leading to the Iliotibial Band Friction Syndrome (ITBFS).
 It is an overuse injury that occurs over time and is commonly seen in athletes and military personnel.

 How do you identify ITBFS?

 You will have the following issues if you are suffering from ITBFS:

 - Pain on the lateral (outer) side of the knee that worsens with running or activities that cause increased knee bending and straightening

 - Swelling and redness on the lateral side of the knee

 - Pain in the initial 30 degrees of knee bending

 What are the predisposing factors that might put you at risk of ITBFS?